dlab-berkeley/Demystifying_AI/README.md

 ## Workshop Goals

-In this workshop, we provide [an introduction to the basic concepts underlying contemporary AI tools].
+In this workshop, we provide a basic and relatively non-technical introduction to the foundational concepts underlying contemporary AI tools.
 First, we’ll cover the the fundamentals of **AI**, **Machine Learning**, and **Neural Networks/Deep Learning**.
 Then, we’ll examine the capabilities and limitations of contemporary AI tools such as ChatGPT, Claude, and Perplexity, and outline best practices for the use of such tools.

 ## Learning Objectives

 After this workshop, you will be able to:

 - Understand (and be able to describe in simple language) the concepts underlying “AI” and “Generative AI”, including machine learning, deep learning, and neural networks.
-- Understand the current capabilities of public-facing Generative AI tools
+- Understand the current capabilities of public-facing Generative AI tools.
-- Understand the limitations and ethical considerations associated with the use of Generative AI
+- Understand the limitations and ethical considerations associated with the use of Generative AI.

 This workshop does not cover the following: